 Recently, I distilled the lessons I’ve learned from the last fourteen years into a fourteen-day email series.
 The result is part creative-writing crash course, part mobile-friendly memoir of discovering what it takes to build a writing career.

-Might we de think of this as Hard Liquor for the Writer’s Soul?
-Well, it’s definitely got more of a kick than chicken soup.
-It’s a two-week sprint through years of lessons learned by trial and error, with the occasional indignities that process entails.
-That, plus my favorite nuggets of advice from a tall stack of notebooks from all those writing workshops.
-It’s also totally and honestly free; there will be no offer for subscription-based advice or coaching services in these emails.
-(On the flip-side, I’m not promising you an easy way to become a successful author.
-So. . .)
+The emails offer a two-week sprint through years of lessons learned by trial and error, with the occasional indignities that process entails.
+That, plus my favorite nuggets of wisdom from a tall stack of notebooks from all those writing workshops.

-If you’d like to get the emails, you can enter your email address here or in the form below.
+If you’d like to get the emails, you can enter your email address on the form below (or at this link if you run into any technical difficulties).
 No matter what stage you’re at in your own writing life, I hope you find them helpful.